ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

     }
 ```

 This code opens a trade by calling the `enterPosition` function when the closing price is less than the average price.
 This function is provided by the Grademark API.
-The `args` variable is provided for us by Grademark and gathers together pertinant details of the trading environment such as the latest [bar](https://en.wikipedia.org/wiki/Open-high-low-close_chart) of price action that we have just used.
+The `args` variable is provided for us by Grademark and gathers together pertinant details of the trading environment such as the latest [bar](https://en.wikipedia.org/wiki/Open-high-low-close_chart) of price action.

 ### Exiting a position